SolaceSamples/solace-samples-cloudfoundry-java/_docs/java-app.md

 # Goals

-The goal of this tutorial is to demonstrate extracting the information from the Application Service Binding and connect to the Solace Messaging service instance.
+The goal of this tutorial is to demonstrate extracting the information from the application's Cloud Foundry Service Bindings and connect to the Solace Messaging service instance.
 This tutorial will show you:

 1. How to extract the Solace Messaging service credentials from the Cloud Foundry environment.
 1. How to establish a connection to the Solace Messaging service.